SatyaPulaparthi/IntelligentAttendance/README.md

 * Used for storing attendance information in the nosql format

 ### Backend:
-* Built using django rest and helps with face recognition
+* Built using node js and helps with face recognition
-* (PENDING) It stores the registered student images and uses them for facial recognition when tracking
+* Follow instructions from https://www.npmjs.com/package/face-recognition for setup